customer service

 The Net Promoter Score (NPS) is a widely used customer loyalty metric that measures how willing your customers are to recommend your business to others.
 This metric is based on a simple survey question that asks customers to rate how likely they are to recommend your business on a scale of 0–10.

 Customers who give you a 9 or 10 are considered “promoters,” while those who give you a 7 or 8 are considered “passives.”
 Customers who give a score of 6 or lower are considered “detractors.”
-To calculate your NPS, subtract the percentage of detractors from the percentage of promoters.
+To calculate your NPS, subtract the percentage of detractors from the percentage of promoters (i.e., calculate the percentage difference between promoters and detractors).

 NPS is a great way to gauge overall customer satisfaction and loyalty.
 It’s also a good indicator of how well your customer support team is performing.
 A high NPS score is a sign that your customers are happy and that your support team is doing a great job.
 A low NPS score, on the other hand, is a red flag that something is amiss and that you need to take action to improve your customer support.